blackflux/object-scan/README.md

 Type: `function`<br>
 Default: `undefined`

-Called for every intermittent result.
+Called for every potential (partial) result at least once.
-If function is defined and returns true, all nested entries under the current key are excluded from the result.
+If function is defined and returns true, all nested entries under the current key are excluded from search and from the final result.

 #### callbackFn